 A child’s body temperature climbs three to five times faster than an adult’s, especially in a hot car.
 In less than 30 minutes, the temperature inside a car can increase 35 degrees.
 This causes hyperthermia, in its advanced state referred to as heat stroke sending thousands of children every year to emergency rooms.
 Pets are equally prone to suffering heatstroke.
 Temperature increases inside a vehicle can cause your pet to suffer irreversible brain, kidney damage and or lead to death.

 “Our children, including our pets, are precious family members and need to be safe when traveling,” states Frank Leutz, COO of Desert Car Care Centers.
 “Take the time to get your vehicle checked to reduce your chances of a heat-related vehicle emergency putting your family in danger.”

 - Leaving your child or pet in a car with the air conditioning running is dangerous.
 The air conditioning compressor can shut down if the engine gets too hot and blow hot air into the car.

-- Key areas of vehicle to have checked.
+- Key areas of the vehicle to have checked.
 The heat is hard on rubber and batteries.
-Have your tires, rubber hoses, wiper blades, fluids and battery checked at least monthly.
+Have your tires, rubber hoses, wiper blades, fluids, and battery checked at least monthly.

 - Seat belts and harness.
 Have them checked to make sure they are working properly.
 Children 5 – 8 years old or less than 4 feet 9 inches tall, should be riding in belt-positioning booster seats in the back seat.
 Keep animals secured in the car inside a ventilated animal crate or in a pet-safety harness.